-The core of clinical training in neuropsychology takes place in the MGH Psychology Assessment Center (PAC).
-This is an outpatient setting in which interns gain experience with a variety of neurological and non-neurological patient populations including memory disorders, movement disorders, stroke, epilepsy, traumatic brain injury, brain tumor/oncology, developmental/learning disorders, psychiatric disorders, toxic/metabolic conditions, and infections.
+The core of clinical training in neuropsychology takes place in the Mass General Psychology Assessment Center (PAC).
+This is an outpatient setting in which interns gain experience with a variety of neurological and non-neurological patient populations including memory disorders, movement disorders, stroke, epilepsy, traumatic brain injury, brain tumor/oncology, developmental/learning disorders, psychiatric disorders, toxic/metabolic conditions and infections.
 The neuropsychology specialty is developmentally oriented: interns have supervised experience with pediatric, adult, and geriatric patients, and are supervised by neuropsychologists with specialties in these different areas.
 Interns also have opportunities to evaluate patients with acute and subacute presentations on the inpatient units.

 Interns in the neuropsychology will serve as consultants in a variety of settings, providing diagnostic and treatment planning information through report writing; feedback sessions with patients, families, and referral sources; participation in multidisciplinary treatment team settings; and presentation at educational planning meetings.

 For the outpatient psychotherapy experience, interns see patients referred through behavioral medicine or cognitive behavioral therapy in the adult outpatient clinic.